 Before delving into how appraisers assess a co-op, it is essential to note that, since they are trying to determine fair market value, the process is an art and science.
 In other words, there is no magic formula that correctly quantifies a co-op’s (or different property types, for that matter) market value.

 With that cautionary advice, we discuss co-op appraisals.

 The buildingThe building

 Appraisers note the building’s factors.
 It starts, like most things in real estate, with the location.
-There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant) right by the Metropolitan Museum of Art, 740 Park Avenue, and the star-studded The Dakota, to new just a few.
+There are prestigious, well-known co-op buildings; 998 Fifth Avenue, 1040 Fifth Avenue (Jackie Kennedy Onassis was a famous occupant) right by the Metropolitan Museum of Art, 740 Park Avenue star-studded The Dakota, to new just a few.
 These are not only prestigious buildings, but units receive a high appraisal due to their prime locations.
 Buildings close to transportation, shopping, and a park are also worth more.

 Aside from location, other factors go into the appraisal, including the building’s age and condition.
-This leads into the professional appraiser examining how well a building has been, maintained, a prime consideration.
+This leads to the professional appraiser examining how well a building has been maintained, a prime consideration.
 The unit you are considering for purchase may have everything you desire, but an appraiser will knock the valuation down if a building appears not to have been appropriately maintained.
 It does not necessarily have to have all the latest amenities, but management should have done the necessary renovations and continuous upkeep.

 If your building has a doorman or concierge, the appraisal will positively reflect these things.